Morning-Du/Morning-Du.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 Welcome to my homepage!
-I am currently a M.S. student in the statistics department at The University of Chicago.
-I am very fortunate to be advised by Professor [Wei Biao Wu](https://stat.uchicago.edu/people/profile/wei-biao-wu/), Professor [Sen Na](https://senna1128.github.io/), and Professor [Wanrong Zhu](https://zhuwr0423.github.io/).
+I am currently a Machine Learning Ph.D. student in the <a href='https://www.isye.gatech.edu/'>H. Milton Stewart School of Industrial and Systems Engineering (ISyE)</a> at <a href='https://www.gatech.edu/'>Georgia Tech</a>.
+Prior to joining ISyE, I was a M.S. student in the <a href='https://stat.uchicago.edu/'>Department of Statistics</a> at <a href='https://www.uchicago.edu/'>The University of Chicago</a>, where I am very fortunate to be advised by Professor [Wei Biao Wu](https://stat.uchicago.edu/people/profile/wei-biao-wu/), Professor [Sen Na](https://senna1128.github.io/), and Professor [Wanrong Zhu](https://zhuwr0423.github.io/).

+I am broadly interested in the mathematical foundations of data science.
 My research interests include:

 - **Stochastic optimization**
 - **Online statistical inference**
+- **Generative AI**
 - **Reinforcement learning**
-- **Artificial Intelligence**

 Prior to Uchicago, I obtained my B.S. degree in Mathematics from ShanghaiTech University in 2023, under the supervision of Profesor [Shixiao Jiang](https://willingjiang.github.io/) and Professor [Chengjian Yao](https://scholar.google.com/citations?hl=en&user=lLmtBmwAAAAJ&view_op=list_works).
 I also visited Yale University as an exchange student in 2022, where I am very fortunate to work with professor [John Lafferty](https://www.lafferty-lab.org/) and Professor [Rajit Manohar](https://csl.yale.edu/~rajit/) on [FPGA](https://en.wikipedia.org/wiki/Field-programmable_gate_array) acceleration projects.

-I will be a Machine Learning Ph.D. student in the [H. Milton Stewart School of Industrial and Systems Engineering (ISyE)](https://www.isye.gatech.edu/) at the [Georgia Tech](https://www.gatech.edu/) starting in Fall 2025!
-If you are interested in collaborating with me, feel free to contact me through email!

-**Contact:** xinchendu [at] uchicago [dot] edu
+**Contact:** xinchendu [at] gatech [dot] edu